josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_HM_Dept_Coercive_Nudges/⚖️_heavy_bundle_cps_vps_centralisation.md

 - This work is not about basing a legal complaint on ChatGPT output.
 - It is about **testing transparency** in UK justice/government processes using publicly available tools.
-- From forensic evidenc in Polaris records, between **2008 and 2013**, direct questions about timelines and responsibilities fork into “system” answers rather than naming the DPP (Keir Starmer).
+- From forensic evidence available in existent Polaris record, between **2008 and 2013**, direct questions about timelines and responsibilities fork into “system” answers rather than naming the DPP (Keir Starmer).
 - That fork creates confusion and inaccuracy.
 It mimics the effect of a **super-injunction** — an invisible guardrail that hides accountability.
 - For someone outside the legal field, this becomes an **access to justice issue**: if you don’t know the forks are there, you can’t correct them.